 The Republic of Congo is a country located in Central Africa.
-It is bordered by Gabon, Cameroon, the Central African Republic, the Democratic Republic of Congo, and the Angolan exclave of Cabinda.
+It is bordered by Gabon, Cameroon, the Central African Republic, the Democratic Republic of the Congo, and the Angolan exclave of Cabinda.
 The Republic of Congo is divided into twelve regions, with Brazzaville as the capital.
 The currency is the "Coopération financière en Afrique Centrale" (Central African CFA) franc (XAF), and the official language is French.
 However, several regional languages are also recognized.

 Historically, the petroleum industry accounts for an estimated 60% of the State budget.
-As at, 2019, despite the decade of modest reforms initiated by the government of President Sassou Nguesso, Congo still remains heavily dependent on oil revenues to finance its development.
-The economy has been badly hit by low oil prices and poor fiscal management, causing total government revenue to fall by nearly a third since 2015 and caused public debt profile to rise to around 110 percent of GDP.
+As at 2019, despite the decade of modest reforms initiated by the government of President Sassou Nguesso, Congo still remains heavily dependent on oil revenues to finance its development.
+The economy has been badly hit by low oil prices and poor fiscal management, causing total government revenue to fall by nearly a third since 2015 and causing the public debt profile to rise to around 110 percent of GDP.

-On the other side, the Congolese government has initiated political and economic actions to diversify its revenue stream in a bid to reduce its dependence on hydrocarbon and increase the contribution of tax-based revenue.
+On the other end, the Congolese government has initiated political and economic actions to diversify its revenue stream in a bid to reduce its dependence on hydrocarbon and increase the contribution of tax-based revenue, but with the outbreak of the Covid 19 pandemic, these political and economic actions have lagged.